Skip to the main content.

 4. Educate employees!
 This is a point we cannot stress enough.
 The BEST line of defense against ransomware attacks is teaching your employees what to look for when it comes to ransomware.
 This includes common ransomware red flags like phishing emails, malvertisements, suspicious email attachments and other social engineering tactics.
 An educated employee can keep your business safe.

 6. Provide the least amount of access possible.
 It may sound like you don't trust your employees, but not everybody in your business needs access to every system or software package you have.
-A strong access management program can restrict unwarranted access to files or systems and also reduces the number of "open windows" that hackers can get in.
+A strong access management program can restrict unwarranted access to files or systems and also reduce the number of "open windows" that hackers can get in.

 With these handy tips, you can mitigate your risk of being a ransomware victim.
-You may be thinking, "well if these simple tips will keep companies safe, how did these large enterprises still get hit?", and that's a great question.
+You may be thinking, "Well, if these simple tips will keep companies safe, how did these large enterprises still get hit?"
+That's a great question.
 Cybersecurity is a full-time job.
-If your small or mid-size business doesn't have dedicated staff to handle your cybersecurity needs, you're likely falling short in one or more of the areas above.
+If your small or mid-sized business doesn't have dedicated staff to handle your cybersecurity needs, you're likely falling short in one or more of the areas above.
 A reputable Managed IT Services company, like Fraser, can help you manage all of these things effectively.
 Managed IT Services provide businesses with the same or better services that you would get from a full-time IT person with a much smaller price tag.
 Managed IT Service providers are in the business of cybersecurity.
 They have staff who are specifically focused on staying on top of the latest ransomware news and strategies, and that is really an invaluable resource for clients.
 Managed IT Services also provides you with a predictable monthly expense for your IT service needs, so you can budget appropriately and know what your spend will be.